Harnessing Big Data Analytics to Reduce Emissions

 Reducing energy consumption is rapidly becoming a tier 1 objective for businesses across the world, and the benefits are plain to see.
 With the UK announcing plans to be carbon neutral by 2050 and scientists warning that the effects of climate change will be irreversible by 2030, businesses will form a huge part of the anti-climate change effort – and big data analytics can be a major tool in making this a reality.

-So what is it?
+So what is big data analytics?

 Big data analytics allows you to analyse large data sets and draw conclusions so you can make better-informed business decisions.